ankumar/architecture/Patterns/Edge.md

 -	Not paying for Idle resources
 -	Use cases: Event handlers, scheduled jobs etc.

-## 4. Deployment Architecture & Sandbox
+## 4. Tech Stack & Deployment Architecture

 **Cloud:** Azure, Evaluation to determine Build/Rent of critical capabilities like Kubernetes, Databases & Analytics.